Scuba set: Harness configuration

 The scuba set can be carried by the diver in several ways.
 The two most common basic mounting configurations are back-mount and side-mount, and back-mount may be expanded to include auxiliary side-mounting, including bungee-constrained low profile side-mount, and the less compact sling-mount or stage-mount arrangement.
+A few diving rebreathers are chest mounted.

+Back mount

+Back mounted scuba is straightforward, popular and for a single cylinder well balanced and easy to learn to use.
+There are several variations on the configuration which have been developed to improve convenience, safety, or suitability for use with multiple cylinders.

+Stabilizer jacket

-Most common for recreational diving is the stabilizer jacket harness, in which a single cylinder, or occasionally twins, is strapped to the jacket style buoyancy compensator which is used as the harness.
+The most common configuration for recreational diving is the stabilizer jacket harness, in which a single cylinder, or occasionally twins, is strapped to the jacket style buoyancy compensator which is used as the harness.
 Some jacket style harnesses allow a bailout or decompression cylinder to be sling mounted from D-rings on the harness.
-A bailout cylinder can also be strapped to the side of the main back-mounted cylinder.
+A small bailout cylinder (pony cylinder) can also be strapped to the side of the main back-mounted cylinder.

+Backplate and wing

 Another popular configuration is the backplate and wing arrangement, which uses a back inflation buoyancy compensator bladder sandwiched between a rigid backplate and the main gas cylinder or cylinders.
 This arrangement is particularly popular with twin or double cylinder sets, and can be used to carry larger sets of three or four cylinders and most rebreathers.
 Additional cylinders for decompression can be sling mounted at the diver's sides.

+Plain backpack

 It is also possible to use a plain backpack harness to support the set, either with a horse-collar buoyancy compensator, or without any buoyancy compensator.
 This was the standard arrangement before the introduction of the buoyancy compensator, and is still used by some recreational and professional divers when it suits the diving operation.

+Bailout and safety harness

 Surface-supplied divers are generally required to carry an emergency gas supply, also known as a bailout set, which is usually back-mounted open circuit scuba connected into the breathing gas supply system by connecting an interstage hose to the gas switching block, (or bailout block), mounted on the side of the helmet or full-face mask, or on the diver's harness where it can easily be reached, but is unlikely to be accidentally opened.
 Other mounting arrangements may be used for special circumstances.

-Side-mount harnesses support the cylinders by clipping them to D-rings at chest and hip on either or both sides, and the cylinders hang roughly parallel to the diver's torso when underwater.
-The harness usually includes a buoyancy compensator bladder.
-It is possible for a skilled diver to carry up to 3 cylinders on each side with this system.

-An unusual configuration which does not appear to have become popular is the integrated harness and storage container.
-These units comprise a bag which contains the buoyancy bladder and the cylinder, with a harness and regulator components which are stored in the bag and unfolded to the working position when the bag is unzipped.
-Some military rebreathers such as the Interspiro DCSC also store the breathing hoses inside the housing when not in use.